felipechang/netsuite-companion/README.md

 `netsuite-companion file` creates a script or component file

-Deployment strategies depend on the user's preference
+Deployment strategies will depend on the user's preference